tanghao-xiaomi/docs/en/device_dev_guide/kernel/scheduling_interrupts/ARM_Cortex-M_Series_Interrupt_Nesting.md

 up_trigger_irq(NVIC_IRQ_PENDSV, 0);
 ```

-> Note
->
-> Since context switching also triggers PendSV, it is necessary to determine in the PendSV's ISR whether it is triggered by the system or by the ISR itself.
+> **Note**: Since context switching also triggers PendSV, it is necessary to determine in the PendSV's ISR whether it is triggered by the system or by the ISR itself.

 ### 2. Maskable Interrupt Nesting